CQCL/phir/phir_spec_qasm.md

 executing Boolean/arithmetic expressions.
 - `"qop"`: Denotes quantum operations.
 These encompass actions like executing unitaries, measurements, and initializing states.
+- `"mop"`: A machine operation, which represents changes in the machine state.
+For example, idling, transport, etc.
 - `"block"`: Facilitates grouping and control flow of the encapsulated blocks/operations.

 A comprehensive explanation of these operations and blocks is given in the following sections.